ndipatri/ComposeZeroTo98/README.md

 >Let’s assume that ***some time has passed*** and we now can spend a few moments converting this from a live end-to-end test to a mock end-to-end test.
 We’ll need to ***mock our external dependency*** which in this case is the network call to the Particle Cloud.

 >I’m still calling it an ‘end-to-end’ test because we want to ***mock NOTHING internal*** to our application, just the network call itself.
+Espresso tests are very costly in both how long they take to run and the support required to maintain them.
+We should defer most of our testing to unit tests and only use Espresso for such End-to-End integration tests.

 >Let’s take a ***look back at the ParticleAPI*** dependency that we’re injecting into our MainActivity because this is where we make our network call.